Shrutiiicodes/gift-navigator/README.md

   - *Simple mode:* headline rate comparison with cumulative savings.
   - *Advanced mode:* layers in surcharge, cess, and optional MAT (minimum alternate tax), with a year-by-year cumulative chart.
 - **Comparison table** — side-by-side view across the available structures and hubs.
-- **Free-text intake** — describe your situation in plain language and get classified to a structure (keyword matching with an optional LLM fallback).
+- **Free-text intake** — describe your situation in plain language and get classified to a structure.
+A hybrid classifier scores keywords first (fast, free, deterministic) and only escalates to a Groq-hosted LLM when keyword confidence is low.
 - **Usage analytics** — a built-in funnel (start → recommend → tax view → feedback) with step-over-step drop-off, plus a "most queried" breakdown.
 - **Feedback loop** — thumbs up/down on each recommendation, logged for review.